waynechoidev/pbr/readme.md

 ## Credits

 This project was developed with reference to the content available at [Learn OpenGL](https://learnopengl.com/).
 The ideas presented on that website served as inspiration for this implementation.
+Additionally, the code from [IBL Baker](https://www.derkreature.com/iblbaker) was also consulted for further enhancements.

 ## License